MaxPleaner/job_tracker_cli/README.md

 - `company_events(company_name)` - lists events associated with the given company

 - `responses` - list all events which are responses from companies

+## TODO (fork please)

+- add some sort of reminder system for when to follow up with companies

+- use a YAML database